only-cliches/NoProto/README.md

 3. [`Buffers`](https://docs.rs/no_proto/latest/no_proto/buffer/struct.NP_Buffer.html) - How to create, update & compact buffers/data.
 4. [`Data Format`](https://docs.rs/no_proto/latest/no_proto/format/index.html) - Learn how data is saved into the buffer.

+#### Limitations
+- Buffers cannot be larger than 2^32 bytes (~4GB).
+- Lists cannot have more than 65,535 items.
+- Enum/Option types are limited to 255 choices and choices cannot be larger than 255 bytes.
+- Tables are limited to 255 columns and column names cannot be larger than 255 bytes.
+- Tuple types are limited to 255 items.
+- Buffers are not validated or checked before deserializing.

+#### Non Goals / Known Tradeoffs
+There are formats that focus on being as compact as possible.
+While NoProto is not intentionally wasteful, it's primary focus is not on compactness.
+If you need the smallest possible format MessagePack is a good choice.
+It's all about tradeoffs, NoProto uses up extra bytes over other formats to make zero copy de/serialization, traversal and mutation as fast as possible.

+If every CPU cycle counts, you don't mind compiling fixed schemas and you don't plan to mutate your buffers/objects, FlatBuffers/CapnProto is probably the way to go.
+While NoProto makes good tradeoffs with flexibility and performance, it cannot be as fast as languages that compile the schema into source code.

 ----------------------